 Located in The Netherlands, Amsterdam is a city you have to visit when you’re in Europe.
 This vibrant city used to be a fishing village back in the 13th century, but it’s now grown into a town big for culture and tourism.
 You’ll see thousands of locals riding bikes through the streets and appreciate being in such a large city that has so few cars.
-From tulips to the Red Light District, there’s plenty to see in a weekend in Amsterdam.
+From tulips to the Red Light District, there’s plenty to see with 2 days in Amsterdam.

 Transportation in Amsterdam

 From the airport, take the train to Amsterdam Centraal.
 You’ll be in the center of the city and can either walk to your hotel or take the metro.

 The metro is an easy and cheap way to get all over the city once you figure out which routes you’re taking.
 There’s a small office right outside the train station to buy your card for the duration of your trip.
 The staff is very friendly and will help you figure out which metro to take.

 You can also take an Uber to and from the airport, which will cost around €20-30.
 It can often take you longer in a car though, as Amsterdam is such a bike-friendly city that getting around in a car is difficult.
 If you have heavy luggage or are in a rush during your 2 days in Amsterdam, you might prefer this way., however.

 Amsterdam is one of the best cities to visit in the Netherlands, so you’ll want to be prepared for your trip.
 The winter and summer bring completely different weather, so here’s a quick overview of what to expect.

 Amsterdam in the Spring

 The best time to visit Amsterdam If you want to avoid heavy crowds is spring.
 This is also the tulip season, which lasts from mid-March to May.
 There are many tulip fields near Amsterdam that you can easily visit on a day trip.